City Football Group: Club Bolivar

 It was announced on 12 January 2021 that Club Bolivar had become the first partner club for the group.
 Club Bolivar is the most successful Bolivian club, having won 30 domestic titles since it was founded in La Paz on 12 April 1925.
-The owner of Club Bolivar, Marcelo Claure, would go on to join the ownership group of New York City FC in September 2024, taking a 10% interest in the MLS club.
+The owner of Club Bolivar, Marcelo Claure, would go on to join the ownership group of New York City in September 2024, taking a 10% interest in the MLS club.